hpc-maths/ponio/ponio/template/tpl_doc_algorithms.rst

 Diagonal implicit methods
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 When the matrix :math:`A` is lower triangular with a diagonal, the Runge-Kutta method is called diagonal implicit (or DIRK).
-You have to provide a Jacobian function that returns the Jacobian matrix in point :math:`(t, u)` (see :ref:`implcit_problem`).
-You can also provide an operator base definition (see :ref:`implicit_operator_problem`).
+You have to provide a Jacobian function that returns the Jacobian matrix in point :math:`(t, u)` (see :cpp:class:`ponio::implicit_problem`).
+You can also provide an operator base definition (see :cpp:class:`ponio::implicit_operator_problem`).

 {% for rk in list_dirk %}
 .. doxygenfunction:: ponio::runge_kutta::{{ rk.id }}_t